Samsung S95F OLED TV Review

 • Black levels are significantly raised in a bright room.

 The Samsung S95F is an amazing TV for home theater use.
 It looks incredibly good in a dark room thanks to its nearly infinite contrast ratio and perfect uniformity.
 Colors are vivid and lifelike without being overblown, and it tracks the content creator's intent well.
 It also gets extremely bright, so highlights in HDR stand out well.
 Unfortunately, there's some unwanted edge sharpening that can't be disabled, and it doesn't support Dolby Vision HDR or DTS audio formats.
-Like all OLEDs, there's some stutter present, so slow camera movements aren't as smooth as they're intended to be.
+Like all OLEDs, there's some response time stutter present, so slow camera movements aren't as smooth as they're intended to be.

 Pros